 - When the UE moves, the network will trigger the UE to establish a new PDU session.
-This triggers the UE to do DNS query to find a suitable application server in the new PSA.
-The UE should not use the cached DNS result for the old PDU session in the new PDU session.
+This can prevent the edge applications in the UE to use the old EAS information but cannot guarantee to issue a new discovery according to solution to KI#1, i.e. the UE to do DNS query to find a suitable edge application server in the new PSA.

+NOTE 1: How the edge application in the UE gets aware that a new discovery is needed and that possible cached DNS results in the UE cannot be used is a UE internal matter.

-Session breakout there are 2 cases, IPv6 multi homing with a BP or UL-CL (clause 4.3.5.7 of TS 23.502 [3]):
+Session breakout there are 2 cases, IPv6 multi homing with a BP or ULCL (clause 4.3.5.7 of TS 23.502 [3]):

 - For BP, as the UE moves, the network sets up a new local PSA.
 The UE gets a new IPv6 prefix (and routing rules) and removal of old prefix.
-A new prefix also means new DNS servers according to RFC 7157 [14].
-This means that the UE will drop the existing application traffic and need do a new DNS query, since the UE should not use the cached DNS result for the old prefix.
+This triggers the UE to remove the old EAS information bound to the old prefix.

+NOTE 2: How the edge application in the UE gets aware that a new discovery is needed and that possible cached DNS results in the UE cannot be used is a UE internal matter.